Jetsurf/jet-bot/README.md

 ### Splatoon General Info Commands

- - `/maps current` : Displays the current Splatoon 2 Gamemodes/Maps
- - `/maps next` : Displays the upcoming Splatoon 2 Gamemodes/Maps (!nextnextmaps displays 2 map rotations from now, etc)
- - `/maps currentsr` : Displays the current Splatoon 2 Salmon Run Map/Weapons
- - `/maps nextsr` : Displays the next Splatoon 2 Salmon Run Map/Weapons
  - `/splatnetgear` : Gets all of the current gear for sale on SplatNet
  - `/storedm ability ABILITY` : DM's you when a piece of gear with ABILITY appears in the store.
 Can't DM the bot with this.
  - `/storedm brand BRAND` : DM's you when a piece of gear made by BRAND appears in the store.
 Can't DM the bot with this.
  - `/storedm brand GEAR` : DM's you when a piece of GEAR (supports all items in the game) appears in the store.
 Can't DM the bot with this.
+ - `/maps current` : Displays the current Splatoon 2 Gamemodes/Maps
+ - `/maps next` : Displays the upcoming Splatoon 2 Gamemodes/Maps (!nextnextmaps displays 2 map rotations from now, etc)
+ - `/maps currentsr` : Displays the current Splatoon 2 Salmon Run Map/Weapons
+ - `/maps nextsr` : Displays the next Splatoon 2 Salmon Run Map/Weapons
- - `/map random NUM` : Generates a list of random maps (1-10, NUM is optional for just 1 random map)
+ - `/maps random NUM` : Generates a list of random maps (1-10, NUM is optional for just 1 random map)
- - `/map callout MAP` : Provides a map with callout locations
+ - `/maps callout MAP` : Provides a map with callout locations
+ - `/maps list` : Shows all Splatoon 2 maps w/ abbreviations
- - `/weapon random NUM` : Generates a list of random weapons (1-10, NUM is optional for just 1 random weapon)
+ - `/weapons random NUM` : Generates a list of random weapons (1-10, NUM is optional for just 1 random weapon)
- - `/weapon info WEAP` : Gets Sub/Special/Level/Points for special for WEAP
+ - `/weapons info WEAP` : Gets Sub/Special/Level/Points for special for WEAP
- - `/weapon sub SUB` : Gets all weapons with the subweapon SUB
+ - `/weapons sub SUB` : Gets all weapons with the subweapon SUB
- - `/weapon special SPECIAL` : Gets all weapons with the special SPECIAL
+ - `/weapons special SPECIAL` : Gets all weapons with the special SPECIAL
+ - `/weapons list TYPE` : Gets all weapons of the type TYPE

 ### Splatoon 2 Splatnet Commands